The Water Man (film)

 The Water Man is a 2020 American drama film directed by David Oyelowo, in his feature directorial debut, from a screenplay by Emma Needell.
 The film stars Oyelowo, Rosario Dawson, Lonnie Chavis, Amiah Miller, Alfred Molina and Maria Bello.
 Oprah Winfrey serves as an executive producer via her revived Harpo Films banner.

 The Water Man had its world premiere at the Toronto International Film Festival on September 13, 2020, and was released in the United States on May 7, 2021, by RLJE Films.

 Plot

-Gunner Boone (Lonnie Chavis) is 11 and has recently moved to Pine Mills, Oregon, a small, rural town.
-He spends his time working on a graphic novel about a detective investigating his own death, riding his bike, and visiting a nearby bookstore to borrow detective stories and books on cancer, as his mom Mary (Rosario Dawson) has leukemia.
+Gunner Boone is 11 and has recently moved to Pine Mills, Oregon, a small, rural town.
+He spends his time working on a graphic novel about a detective investigating his own death, riding his bike, and visiting a nearby bookstore to borrow detective stories and books on cancer, as his mom Mary has leukemia.
 As they just moved to town, he has no friends yet.
 Gunner's escapism comes from deep within.
-Gunner’s father Amos (Oyelowo) is a Marine, rarely at home.
+Gunner’s father Amos is a Marine, rarely at home.
 When he is around, he cannot connect well with Gunner, and accidentally destroys a painting that Gunner made of Detective Knox while attempting to get Gunner to play football with him.